 - Flood Inundation Map.
 Know the effect of potential flooding due to each category of a hurricane.

 - Visit FIMAN to see river gage information for Black River and North East Cape Fear River

 Information to help be prepared for hurricanes:

 Post Hurricane Florence

-  Following a federally declared disaster such as Hurricane Florence local

-  governments are eligible to apply for Hazard Mitigation Grant Programs (HMGP)

-  that will reduce or eliminate the loses from future disasters.
-Projects must

-  provide a long-term solution to a problem, for example elevation of a home to

-  reduce the risk of flood damage as opposed to buying sandbags and pumps to fight

-  the flood.
-In addition, a project’s potential savings must be more then the cost

-  of implementing the project.
-These activities may include elevating structures

-  in the regulatory floodplain, acquiring (“buy-out”) property to prevent losses,

-  or retrofitting structures to minimize future damages.
+Following a federally declared disaster such as Hurricane Florence, local governments are eligible to apply for funding through the Hazard Mitigation Grant Program (HMGP) that will reduce or eliminate the losses from future disasters.
+Projects funded through HMGP must provide a long-term solution to a problem.
+For example, funding to elevate a home to reduce the risk of flood damage as opposed to buying sandbags and pumps to fight the flood.
+In addition, a project’s potential savings must be more than the cost of implementing the project.
+These activities may include elevating structures in the regulatory floodplain, acquiring (“buying-out”) property to prevent losses, or retrofitting structures to minimize future damages.